iliu-net/pergamino/README.md

 - OCR
 - Scheduled tasks:
   - check files that not in the artifact table
+- separation
+  - create a reference URL field
+  - create an API
+    - tags: CRUD
+    - articles: CRUD
+- tag list: sortable

 # Changes

 - 1.2.0-next
+  - multiple tag searchs does AND instead of OR.
+  - tag-list hyperlinked to arttifacts for that tag.
+  - switching php dependancies to composer
 - 1.2.0
   - new generate previews
   - switched to fatfree-core submodule